willemolding/CarteZcash/README.md

 You should see CarteZcash detect the burn and issue a withdrawal voucher.

 The voucher can then be executed from the CartesiDApp contract.

+## Acknowledgements

+Big thanks to:
+- [Sunodo](https://sunodo.io/) for their top class tooling
+- [Mugen Builders](https://github.com/Mugen-Builders) for the wallet template
+- [Zebra](https://github.com/ZcashFoundation/zebra) team for their easy to follow codebase
+- [Zingo Labs](https://github.com/zingolabs) for developing Zingo wallet
+- [lychee[](https://twitter.com/LycheeLyrica) for the logo and banner